aspose-words/Aspose.Words-Documentation/en/net/ai-powered-features/summarize-a-document/_index.md

 You can specify various options for summarizing document content.
 Use the [Summarize](https://reference.aspose.com/words/net/aspose.words.ai/iaimodeltext/summarize/) method to generate a summary of your document.
 You can also set summary length using the [SummaryLength](https://reference.aspose.com/words/net/aspose.words.ai/summarizeoptions/summarylength/) property.

 With Aspose.Words, implementing document summarization is straightforward.
-The following code example shows hot to summirize a documet using GPT-4o model:
+The following code example shows how to summarize a document using GPT-4o model:

 {{< highlight csharp >}}
 Document firstDoc = new Document(MyDir + "Big document.docx");